w3c/cogai/WebNNM/README.md

 **Broadcasting**: allows operations between tensors of different shapes by virtually "stretching" the smaller tensor to match the dimensions of the larger one without actually copying the data in memory.

+**Layer normalization**: is a technique that improves training performance by standardizing the activations of a single layer for each individual sample by calculating the mean and variance across all its features, ensuring that the inputs to the next layer remain within a stable numerical range.

 **Max pooling**: is a downsampling operation that slides a window over an input (like an image) and selects only the maximum value within that window to represent the entire area.

 **Non-trainable parameters**: static parameters that are given explicitly in the model and not subject to training.